akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ### Add options
 1. Write your option label
-1. The option code is automatically generated using the label but you can update it (this code must be unique and may only contain letters, numbers and underscores)
+1. The option code is automatically generated using the label, but it can also be updated (this code must be unique and may only contain letters, numbers and underscores)
 1. Write your next option label
-1. Click on `Save` button, the fullscreen is closed
+1. Click on the `Save` button, the fullscreen is closed

 ![image](../img/ReferenceEntity_AddOptions.png)